kubernetes-retired/multi-tenancy/incubator/hnc/README.md

 you, let us know on the \#wg-multitenancy channel on Slack, or join a wg-multitenancy meeting.
 We'd love to hear from you!

 With that said, please be cautious - HNC is alpha software.
-There are no guarantees of compatibility or feature support until further notice.
-HNC also requires very high privileges on your cluster and you should not install it on clusters with sensitive configurations that you can't afford to lose.
+While we will not break any _existing_ API without incrementing the API version, there may be bugs or missing features.
+HNC also requires very high privileges on your cluster and you should be cautious about installing it on clusters with configurations that you cannot afford to lose (e.g. that are not stored in a Git repository).

 Lead developer: @adrianludwin (aludwin@google.com).